At the Sign of Three Pigeons: The Story of North Bergen's Forgotten Tavern

 The People's Tavern

-No single day at the Three Pigeons changed American history.
-That is precisely the point.
 History is often remembered through battles, elections, and famous speeches, yet communities are built through ordinary days repeated over generations.
-Thousands of breakfasts were served here, thousands of travelers paused beneath its sign, and thousands of conversations shaped friendships, businesses, political opinions, and community traditions.
+Thousands of breakfasts were served here.
+Thousands of travelers paused beneath its sign.
+Thousands of conversations shaped friendships, businesses, political opinions, and community traditions.

+To modern readers, holding elections inside a tavern may seem unusual.
+To nineteenth-century Americans, it was perfectly ordinary.
 Throughout the young republic, taverns served as polling places because they were among the few buildings large enough to accommodate public gatherings and centrally located enough for voters to reach them.
 They were familiar, accessible, and already functioned as places where neighbors discussed public affairs.

-Nearly a century after the Revolution, another war once again brought soldiers to the Three Pigeons.
-During the Civil War, troops encamped in white tents upon the neighboring Doremus property, only a short distance from the tavern.
+Nearly a century after the Revolution, another war again brought soldiers to the old crossroads.
+During the Civil War, troops encamped upon the neighboring Doremus property within sight of the tavern.
+Walter T. Eickmann later recalled that proprietor Garry Day required four assistants—Enoch Greenleaf, Egbert Post, Peter Vincent, and William Young—to meet the extraordinary demands placed upon the establishment.

-The scene must have appeared remarkably familiar.
-Uniformed soldiers once again filled the roads.
-Military camps stood within sight of the tavern.
-Conversation again turned toward battles, politics, and the uncertain future of the nation.
-Nearly eighty years after the Revolution, the Three Pigeons once again found itself serving a country at war.
+The scene must have seemed strangely familiar.
+Once again, soldiers filled the roads, military camps stood nearby, and conversations turned toward battles, politics, and the uncertain future of the nation.
+The Three Pigeons once more found itself serving a country at war.

 "Shades of the old Three Pigeons, how stupendous!
 Those muster dinners, those Old Top suppers, those barbecues, those clambakes, those oyster cracks!"